yarisvt/tyk-docs/tyk-docs/content/log-data/log-data.md

 ### <a name="logging-level"></a> Logging level

-Log data is usually of the Error level and higher, though you can enable Debug mode reporting by adding the `--debug` flag to the process run command
+Log data is usually of the Error level and higher, though you can enable Debug mode reporting by adding the `--debug` flag to the process run command.

 > **Warning**: Debug mode logging generates a lot of output and is not recommended.

 From v2.4 you can set a logging level via the `tyk.conf` file.
 The following levels can be set: